3.9 Developing Algorithms

 • Algorithms can be newly created from an idea, by combining existing algorithms, or by modifying existing algorithms.

-• Using existing correct algorithms as building blocks for constructing another algorithm has benefits such as reducing development time, reducing testing, and simplifying the identification of errors.
+• Benifits of using existing algorithms: Using existing correct algorithms as building blocks for constructing another algorithm has benefits such as reducing development time, reducing testing, and simplifying the identification of errors.

 3. Exercises